hyperspy/hyperspy/doc/user_guide/big_data.rst

 Working with big data
 *********************

+.. warning:: All the features described in this chapter are in beta state.
+   Although most of them work, their opearation may not always be optimal, well documented and/or consistent with their in-memory counterparts.
+   Therefore, although efforts will be taken to minimise major disruptions, the syntax and features described here may change in patch and minor HyperSpy releases.
+If you experience issues with HyperSpy's lazy features please report them to the developers.

 .. versionadded:: 1.2

 HyperSpy makes it possible to analyse data larger than the available memory by